 - Solar light (the stake kind) $1 each at Dollar Tree

 Step 1.
 Remove Stake Piece of the Light

-Remove the stake piece of the solar lights so you are left with the top solar panel piece.
-I kept the plastic casing around the light because it has a metal reflector that helps intensify the brightness of the lamp.
+First, remove the stake piece of the solar light so you are left with the top solar panel piece.
+In my case, I kept the plastic casing around the light because it has a metal reflector that helps intensify the brightness of the lamp.

-Next, remove the stake part of the light.
-It should just slide right off.
+Next, remove the stake part of the light and it should just slide right off.
 You’ll be left with the solar panel and light component.
-I kept the plastic casing around the LED.
+I also kept the plastic casing around the LED.